SirDancealot/Blue-Prince-Notes/Puzzles/Mora Jai Box.md

 - Orange = copy the tile arround it with the biggest amount present
 - RED = Black -> red & white -> black
 - PINK = rotate all arround
+- Blue = do what center tile would do

 ![[Pasted image 20250423173158.png]]![[Pasted image 20250428032050.png]]
 ![[Pasted image 20250428032806.png]]